Jason2Brownlee/blog/content/posts/bill-bryson.md

 I reread Sedaris a ton during the pandemic.
 Just to escape into his stories for a few hours.
 Sedaris makes you feel like your in on the joke.
 Your in the club, a part of the family, a close friend and confidant.

 Rereading Bryson makes you feel smart.
 You feel like you're learning the history of a thing or a place.
 And maybe you are, but really, you want to see what kind of situation he gets himself into and what he says about it.
-It's the stories.
-Not the history.
+You want to see what kind of crazy story he will tell about a historical figure or situation.
+It's the stories AND the history.
+His travel writing might be his most comforting.

 I guess it's the wit of both writers.